thatskymod/Sky-CotL-Scripts/.github/ISSUE_TEMPLATE/feature-request.md

 ---
-name: Feature request
+name: Feature Request
-about: Suggest a New Mod
+about: Suggest a new mod
 title: ''
 labels: enhancement
 assignees: ''
 ---

 ### Suggest a New Mod